cburrowsdev/cburrowsdev/README.md

-`👋 Hi, I’m Chris`

 `Developer building apps and visualising data`

-`Currently working in the energy sector helping humans make sense of their data.
-Hacking away in Angular and .NET with recursive caffeine loops and extreme console logging.`
+`Currently working in the energy sector helping humans make sense of their data.`

+`Hacking away in Angular and .NET with recursive caffeine loops and extreme console logging.`

 ---